Bank of Australasia Headquarters: Significance

-The Heritage Victoria citation notes that the former Bank of Australasia is of architectural significance for its use of superimposed trabeated architectural systems and the groupings of pilasters at the corners, creating the impression of a classical three dimensional presence, while only actually decorating two faces.
+The Heritage Victoria citation notes that the former Bank of Australasia is of architectural significance for its use of superimposed trabeated architectural systems and the groupings of pilasters at the corners, creating the impression of a classical three-dimensional presence, while only actually decorating two faces.
 The use of imported stone from New Zealand demonstrates the resources available and the ties the bank had in the 1870s.
 The 1929-31 additions are significant as a skilful solution to the problem of adding levels to an already complete classical design.

 The former Bank of Australasia is of historical significance as the headquarters of a major banking company within Australia for nearly a century, from 1876 to 1974.
 It is significant for its position on a corner site within the centre of the banking precinct in Melbourne, which was the most important business centre at the time in Australia due to its growth and wealth.
-The architectural expression of the bank served as a metaphor for the impression the company wanted send out to the community, an image of solidity and confidence.
+The architectural expression of the bank served as a metaphor for the impression the company wanted to send out to the community, an image of solidity and confidence.
 The layout of the banking chamber, the vaults, the board room and the managers office are of historical significance as they reflect the operations and hierarchy of a major banking headquarters.
 The 1929 boardroom is illustrative of the banking business culture from that period, and a rare example.